 *** Due to the current situation with COVID-19, our 2020 festival will not be feasible on the same scale that we have previously delivered.
 Whilst we still aim to screen some films online or on-screen to mark the date, we will be automatically rolling all films submitted over into consideration for all events in both 2020 and 2021 ***

 A cinematic exploration of a shifting place & time.

 Margate Film Festival is a project born out of the turbulence of changing cultural landscapes and a love for the chaos of creativity.
 A journey through the wilderness of the cinema; of art, politics, identity, feminism, music, performance and more.

 Margate Film Festival launched in October 2018 and sold out back-to-back events.
 Over five days, the festival screened over 60 short and feature films, with live performances, Q&As, workshops and specially curated events across the town.

-In 2019, our vision is clear - to expand the festival and entertain more filmgoers, innovate and inspire our existing and new audiences.
-The festival will coincide with the Turner Prize, hosted at Turner Contemporary and will collaborate with many of Margate's most loved organisations, venues and ventures.
+In 2020, our vision is clear - to expand the festival and entertain more filmgoers, innovate and inspire our existing and new audiences.

 Margate Film Festival is a not-for-profit, volunteer-led, grassroots community

 - Film are accepted from all levels of filmmaking, regardless of budget or experience.

 - Margate Film Festival is open to international films and filmmakers, but films MUST be submitted with English subtitles if they are in another language.

 - Submitting a film does not guarantee its selection at the festival.
 Our panel of submission viewers retain the right to only watch films partially, should the film not meet the basic standards of the festival.
 Refunds cannot be made if your film is not selected.